shahafle/whatsapp-search-extension/README.md

 # 💬 whatsapp search autofocus extension

 **This extension improves Whatsapp web experience** and fixes the following problem:
 When searching a contact in search bar and then deleting the text till search bar is empty it is lossing it's focus.
-One must click the search bar again to keep writing arter it's empty.
+One must click the search bar again to keep writing arter it's empty  ([example](#bug-example)).
 Thats a bad UX bug that making the use of it complicated and uncomfortable.

 Then, I'm here to solve the problem 😎.
 **The extension keeping focus on the search bar while using it and autofocus even after search bar getting empty**.

 Whatsapp team may solve that bug themselves (one day or another), still this is a nice experience developing a **browser extension** myself.

+🔹 Currently the extension is waiting for Google's confirmation to get into chrome's web store.

 ## Bug example
 This: